ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-01-new-academic-intentions.md

 What wasn't written in the post, but that I used to tell myself and my friends often, is that I was studying in computer science to get a "well-paid job" in order to afterward be able to study in whatever field I want for fun without getting in debts.
 And that was a core motivator.
 But I almost fail in my own trap.

 Even though "I am good at computer science" and that the field is actually challenging in some really interesting ways, this is not my calling.
 But I almost changed my plans to try to train to become an engineer (probably out of some ego aspirations).
-Like I was technically a student of the Bachelor degree in Software engeneering of l'École des technologies supérieures this fall, but I cancelled my classes last minute.
+Like I was technically a student of the bachelor degree in Software engeneering of l'École des technologies supérieures this fall, but I cancelled my classes last minute.

 And so here I am writing this text about my new academic intentions.
 Yesterday, I paid the administration fees of my dear Université du Québec à Montréal (that I honestly missed despite [my harsh critics of my experience there](https://apprendrecommedumonde.wordpress.com/2018/07/07/pourquoi-jai-quitte-luniversite-car-les-etudes-ne-devraient-pas-etre-absurdes/)), hoping to start a new certificate this winter.